andrewbaxter/good-ormning/readme.md

 ### Schema IDs and IDs

 "Schema IDs" are internal ids used for matching fields across versions, to identify renames, deletes, etc. Schema IDs must not change once used in a version.
-I recommend using randomly generated IDs, via a macro.
-Changing Schema IDs is treated like a delete followed by a create.
+I recommend using randomly generated IDs, via a key macro.
+Changing Schema IDs will result in a delete followed by a create.

 "IDs" are used both in SQL (for fields) and Rust (in parameters and returned data structures), so must be valid in both (however, some munging is automatically applied to ids in Rust if they clash with keywords).
-Depending on the database, you can change IDs arbitrarily between schema versions but swapping IDs in consecutive versions isn't currently supported - if you need to do swaps do it over three different versions (like `v0`: `A` and `B`, `v1`: `A_` and `B`, `v2`: `B` and `A`).
+Depending on the database, you can change IDs arbitrarily between schema versions but swapping IDs in consecutive versions isn't currently supported - if you need to do swaps do it over three different versions (ex: `v0`: `A` and `B`, `v1`: `A_` and `B`, `v2`: `B` and `A`).

 ### Query, expression and fields types

 Use `type_*` `field_*` functions to get type builders for use in expressions/fields.

-Use `new_insert/select/update/delete` to get a query builder for the associated query type.
+Use `new_insert/select/update/delete` to create query builders.

 There are also some helper functions for building queries, see